 You’ve officially decided you want a motorcycle, but where do you begin?
-In our Motorcycling 101 series, we’ll help you navigate the road from permits and practice to riding gear and choosing a bike.
-Let’s begin with the most important parts of the process, training courses and getting your license.
+It’s easy to get overwhelmed with the costs, different state requirements, safety courses, permits, exams and more.
+We can help you navigate the road from permits and practice to riding gear and choosing a bike.

 A class will introduce you to the world of motorcycling, as well as teach you the most critical lesson of all: how to be a safe rider.
 Motorcycle riders who take safety classes are less likely to be in an accident than those who don’t.
 In fact, an estimated 90% of motorcycle riders involved in a crash had no formal training, according to the Alliance of Bikers Aimed Toward Education (ABATE).